-Students may use electronics, including cell phones, headphones/earbuds and gaming devices, before school, during lunch and after school.
-For the benefit of the entire school community, electronics are to be silenced and out of sight during class time.
-Teachers have the flexibility to set their own classroom electronics expectations.
 Students using electronics inappropriately will be asked to bring the electronics to the office.
 Taking photos, audio, or video of students and staff without administrative permission is a violation of school policy.
 Electronic devices may be confiscated by administration, and/or parents/guardians may be called if these policies are not followed.
 In the event that a device is confiscated, the student's parent or guardian may pick up the device at the end of the school day.
-Failure to comply will result in a consequence for insubordination.
+Failure to comply will result in restorative practices and/or disciplinary actions for insubordination.